passadis/mslearn-mcp-chat/INSTRUCTIONS.md

 ## Contribution
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.

+### To the Microsoft Community Team & MCP Server Creators,

+A huge **thank you** for creating and sharing the Microsoft Learn MCP Server! 🙏

+Your work on this powerful tool has opened up incredible new possibilities for developers looking to build intelligent applications on top of the Microsoft Learn platform.
+The ability to programmatically access the wealth of knowledge in the official documentation is a game-changer.

+We truly appreciate the effort, the clear documentation on GitHub, and your commitment to empowering the developer community.
+This project was a fantastic learning experience, and it wouldn't have been possible without your innovation.

+Keep up the amazing work! 🚀

+Best regards,

+A very curious and excited developer! 😊